 Remove the cap from the end of the tube.
 Cut the end of the nozzle either with a utility knife or with the caulk gun's included cutter.

 Puncture the Tube

 A puncturing device is usually located on the gun.
 It looks like a blunt nail.
 Swing the puncturing device upward.
 Fit this device into the cut end of the nozzle.
-Puncture several times.
+Puncture the tube's seal inside the nozzle several times.

 Load the Caulk Tube

 Pull the caulk gun's rod all the way back.
 Put the caulk tube in the caulk gun.
 Then, push the rod by hand gently forward until the metal disc fits within the back of the caulk tube.